JOHN DELANEY: (1-718-220-3275; firstname.lastname@example.org)

 STEPHEN SAUTNER: (1-718-220-3682; email@example.com)

-About the Wildlife Conservation Society (WCS) MISSION: WCS saves wildlife and wild places worldwide through science, conservation action, education, and inspiring people to value nature.
-VISION: WCS envisions a world where wildlife thrives in healthy lands and seas, valued by societies that embrace and benefit from the diversity and integrity of life on earth.
-To achieve our mission, WCS, based at the Bronx Zoo, harnesses the power of its Global Conservation Program in more than 60 nations and in all the world’s oceans and its five wildlife parks in New York City, visited by 4 million people annually.
+Wildlife Conservation Society (WCS) saves wildlife and wild places worldwide through science, conservation action, education, and inspiring people to value nature.
+To achieve our mission, WCS, based at the Bronx Zoo, harnesses the power of its Global Conservation Program in nearly 60 nations and in all the world’s oceans and its five wildlife parks in New York City, visited by 4 million people annually.
 WCS combines its expertise in the field, zoos, and aquarium to achieve its conservation mission.
-Visit: www.wcs.org;http://www.facebook.com/TheWCS; http://www.youtube.com/user/WCSMedia Follow: @thewcs.
+Visit: newsroom.wcs.org Follow: @WCSNewsroom.
+For more information: 347-840-1242.

 Join more than one million wildlife lovers working to save the Earth's most treasured and threatened species.